Happiness with Less: How to Achieve It Through the Holidays and into the New Year

 Find something you’re passionate about and share it: lead a walk, teach someone to sew a dress, grow veggies for the homeless, read books to a child.
 The list of possibilities is endless.

 Love People That Come into Your Life

 Everyone needs a little lift, a little love.
 Say it, feel it, think it!
 Before you know it, you’ll be bathing in the love you’re pouring out.
 Your losses will get absorbed in your sea of love.

 Joy is a survivor’s commodity.
 Experiencing it will give you buoyancy in old age.
 Become the person with the sparkle in her/his eye.
 Slow down, look, listen, or smell and you’ll find the abundance, the light, the forms that will make your heart leap.

 Care for Your Body as Long as You Have It

 Without your body, you can’t do the above, without your body you’re not going anywhere in life.
 Move it, love it, and nurture it with healthy, vibrant food.
 It’s a simple formula and we now have smart watches that will prompt us!

 Pass on the things you don’t need, find a new home for the piano you don’t use, give the sleeping bag to a homeless person.
 Less is better as the years pass!

 Wishing my 60-plus cohort a thoughtful and peaceful holiday transition.

-What is on your short list for 2019?
+What is on your short list for the next year?
 How do you fill your days before the holidays?
 What memories come up when you decorate your home?
 Please share in the comments below.